I keep getting weather questions in my Savannah Facebook group, so I figured it was about time to do a “Savannah weather by month” rundown.

 I know the graphic above shows lows in the 60s and highs around 85, but those are based on 30-year averages.

 The temps are usually higher, with mornings in the 70s and the hottest part of the day in the 90s.
-It’s hot during May, but still bearable.
+It’s hot and humid during May, but still bearable.

 Drawbacks: